All About Hotel, Motel, and Resort Desk Clerks

 Things a Desk Clerk Should Know How to Do

-Below is a list of the skills most Hotel, Motel, and Resort Desk Clerks say are important on the job.
+These are the skills Hotel, Motel, and Resort Desk Clerks say are the most useful in their careers:

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

 Speaking: Talking to others to convey information effectively.